RENT THE RUNWAY, INC. CLASS AC - GuruFocus.com

 LEAD PLAINTIFF DEADLINE IS JANUARY 13, 2023

-NEW YORK , Nov.
-17, 2022 /PRNewswire/ --Wolf Haldenstein Adler Freeman & Herz LLPannounces that a federal securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York on behalf of investors who Rent the Runway, Inc. ("RTR") (NASDAQ:RENT) who purchased Class A common stock issued in connection with RTR's October 2021 initial public offering (the "IPO").
+NEW YORK, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York on behalf of investors who Rent the Runway, Inc. ("RTR") (RENT, Financial) who purchased Class A common stock issued in connection with RTR's October 2021 initial public offering (the "IPO").

 All investors who purchased the shares and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.